AdvancedResearchComputing/arc-rtd/docs/software/python.md

 ## Availability

-Python is available on all clusters in all queues (partitions).
-In older installations, python may be available via a python module.
-Newer installations are through Anaconda or Singularity containers.
+Python is available on all clusters in all queues (partitions) through Python modules, Anaconda modules or Singularity containers.

 ## Interface